Defining detector geometry

 - world filled with air

 Lets create a box spanning from -2 to 10 in z direction and from -5 to 5 in x and y direction.
-In the yaptide we need to provide box center (named "Position") and its dimensions (named "X/Y/Z side").
+We do this by providing box center (named "Position") and its dimensions (named "X/Y/Z side").
 In our case the position will be (4,0,0) and dimensions 12cm x 10cm x 10cm.
-Note that basic dimensions units in yaptide are centimeters.
-Leta also assign a meaningful name to the created figure.
+Note that basic dimensions units in YAPTIDE are centimeters.
+Let's also assign a meaningful name to the created figure.

 The figure is created and its cross-sections in YX, XZ and ZY planes visible in the 3 windows in the center of the screen.
 The 3-D projection is visible as well.